Food with a Story

 Lillian’s Grasshopper Pie

-Some recipes just have a way of making you feel like you’re home, and for my husband Doug, Lillian’s Grasshopper Pie is one of those.
-Every time his family visited his grandparents in northern Michigan, they’d be greeted by this vibrant green, velvety pie with a crisp deep chocolate crust.
-The filling is light, airy,…
+Some recipes have a way of bringing you home.
+For my husband Doug, Lillian’s Grasshopper Pie is one of them.
+On childhood trips to his grandparents’ home in northern Michigan, this vibrant green pie was always waiting-cool, velvety, and set in a crisp, deep chocolate crust.
+The filling is light and airy, with an unexpected…

 Ellen’s Harvest Ginger Cookies